WindyLab/LLM-RL-Papers/README.md

 1. Monitoring recent cross-research on LLM &amp; RL on arXiv.
 2. Focusing on combining LLM & RL capabilities for control (such as game characters).

-3. Feel free to open PRs if you want to share the good papers you’ve read
+3. Feel free to open PRs if you want to share the good papers you’ve read.

 ***